rahulsamanta82/BookMy_Care/README.md

-# Apex Care
+# BookMyCare

-Welcome to Apex Care, a web application that simplifies healthcare services.
+Welcome to BookMyCare, a web application that simplifies healthcare services.
 This project was created during a hackathon to streamline the process of booking appointments with medical practitioners, accessing hospital services, and contacting doctors.

 ![Page screenshot](https://apex-care.netlify.app/screenshots/page.png)